-Under its non-fundamental investment restrictions, the Fund may not:
+Under its non-fundamental investment restrictions, which may be changed by the Board of Trustees without shareholder approval, the Fund may not:

-- (a) Purchase securities of other investment companies, except to the extent permitted by the Investment Company Act.
-As a matter of policy, however, the Fund will not purchase shares of any registered open-end investment company or registered unit investment trust, in reliance on Section 12(d)(1)(F) or (G) (the "fund of funds" provisions) of the Investment Company Act, at any time the Fund has knowledge that its shares are purchased by another investment company investor in reliance on the provisions of subparagraph (G) of Section 12(d)(1). - (b) Make short sales of securities or maintain a short position, except to the extent permitted by the Fund's Prospectus and Statement of Additional Information, as amended from time to time, and applicable law.
+a.
+Purchase securities of other investment companies, except to the extent permitted by the Investment Company Act.
+As a matter of policy, however, the Fund will not purchase shares of any registered open-end investment company or registered unit investment trust, in reliance on Section 12(d)(1)(F) or (G) (the "fund of funds" provisions) of the Investment Company Act, at any time the Fund has knowledge that its shares are purchased by another investment company investor in reliance on the provisions of subparagraph (G) of Section 12(d)(1).

+b.
+Make short sales of securities or maintain a short position, except to the extent permitted by the Fund's Prospectus and Statement of Additional Information, as amended from time to time, and applicable law.